 - Maximum annual limitation on cost sharing for plan year 2022

 - Premium payments on behalf of individuals with individual coverage health reimbursement arrangements (ICHRAs) and qualified small employer health reimbursement arrangements (QSEHRAs) that are made to issuers of individual health plans

 Public comments on the proposed rule are due by 5:00 p.m. on December 30, 2020.

 The 2022 open enrollment period will run from November 1, 2021, to December 15, 2021.

 Maximum annual limitation on cost sharing for plan year 2021

-CMS proposes that the 2021 maximum annual limitation on cost sharing would be $8,550 for self-only coverage and $17,100 for other than self-only coverage.
+CMS provides that the 2022 maximum annual limitation on cost sharing is $9,100 for self-only coverage and $18,200 for other than self-only coverage.
+This represents an approximately 6.4 percent increase above the 2021 parameters of $8,550 for self-only coverage and $17,100 for other than self-only coverage.

 The UBA Compliance Advisors help you to stay up to date on regulatory changes to help simplify your job and mitigate compliance risk.

 This information is general and is provided for educational purposes only.
 It reflects UBA's understanding of the available guidance as of the date shown and is subject to change.
 It is not intended to provide legal advice.
 You should not act on this information without consulting legal counsel or other knowledgeable advisors.